 The Aboriginal Health Initiative (AHI) is a student run organization that aims to increase awareness among future health practitioners on issues related to Aboriginal health.

 SAGE provides support and networking opportunities for Aboriginal graduate students throughout the university, province, and country.

-This initiative pairs Aboriginal students with faculty members or postdoctoral research fellows as mentors, and may include research projects, lab experiences, and meetings with mentors and peers.
-Students can expect to gain a deeper interest in their subject area and possibly advance study such as graduate school.
+This initiative pairs Indigenous students with faculty members or postdoctoral research fellows as mentors, and may include research projects, lab experiences, and meetings with mentors and peers.
+Students can expect to gain a deeper interest in their subject area and possibly advanced study such as graduate school.
 A stipend is available.